Learn-Write-Repeat/Open-contributions/Trivedh_Python_Functions.md

 <ul><li>Built-in Functions</li>
 <li>User Defined Functions</li></ul>
 <h2>Built-in Functions:</h2><br>
-Built-in functions are part of Python language.These are the functions readily available for the use.
+<p>Built-in functions are part of Python language.These are the functions readily available for the use.<p>
 <h3>Examples</h3>
 <table>
 <tr>